wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

     ![aws-iam-weak-386x336-39852](https://user-images.githubusercontent.com/300046/38160240-8cbdb006-3477-11e8-914c-faea51864405.jpg)

-    Over time, as hackers have access to more powerful computers that can guess passwords quicker, larger passwords are necessary to make it more difficult to crack.
+    Over time, as hackers have access to more powerful computers that can guess passwords quicker, so larger passwords are necessary to make it more difficult to crack.

 13. PROTIP: The <strong>largest Minimum password length AWS allows is 128 characters</strong>.
 But 1Password can generate up to only 64 characters.
 Practically, 22 characters is a reasonable minimum.
 Require at least one number (digits) and one non-alphanumeric symbol character.